-Some requirements of residential property are:
+Some residential property requirements are:

 - It should be in a residential area.
 Buying a residential property in a commercial area makes little sense as one would be constantly disturbed by noises of vehicles coming and departing, of factory activity, and other commercial activities.
 From a security point of view too, a commercial area has a large floating population which is difficult to monitor.